FearlessNite345/FS25_Liquid_Lime/README.md

 ---

 ## **Future Plans**
 - Expanding features to include additional ways to purchase Liquid Lime.
-- Continuing to optimize performance and compatibility.
 - Preparing the mod for release on the official Mod Hub.

 ---